The Shadow – Book 5

 She wiggled against him.

-“What are you doing?” he asked, stumbling and maneuvering to try to avoid dropping her.
+“What are you doing?” he asked, maneuvering to try to avoid dropping her.

 “Wear something looser next time.”
 Like that would help.
 She had a peach of an ass.
 He’d noticed it on the first day of school and could spot it coming down a hallway.